Simple Hacks For OCD & Anxiety

 Look for this little small image on the back of every product & it should tell you how long you can keep it for before it’s considered garbage.

-3. Drink enough water
+3. Drink enough water (arguably the most important one on this list)

 Drink enough water to help your body maintain a healthy PH balance.